ubc-cpsc455-2024S/project-11_movie_mavericks/README.md

 -

 ### Stretch Requirements:
-- As a user, I want to be able to create an account and store my data so that I don't have to worry about losing my preferences.
+- As a user, I want to be able to create an account so that I don't have to worry about losing my preferences.
--
+- As a user, I want to be able to create a watchlist/basket connected to my account.
 -

 ## Team Members